awsdocs/aws-go-developer-guide/doc_source/lambda-go-example-run-function.rst

 * :code:`Number` is the maximum number of items to retrieve (the default is 50).
   Our example uses :code:`10`, which means get the 10 most-recent items.

-The output JSON looks like:
+The output JSON looks like the following.

 .. code-block:: json